we shall permit them even sin. They are weak and helpless and like children

 (if not all) philosophers and religious teachers, however, Diogenes

-a later and anti-Cynic school) as a necessary ingredient of autarkeia.
+Stoic school as a necessary ingredient of autarkeia.
+The

 no matter how stupendous the task.